 Eligibility for The Richard Bonney Research Awards

 - The grants are aimed at applicants under 35 years old, but mature students will also be considered

 - Applicants should be embarking as early career researchers in the area of religious and racial harmony, multi-faith and multicultural society and the values/benefits/defence of this, or to have switched their research interests to this area

-- Applicants should be committed to producing research that meets high standards of academic rigour, objectivity and originality.
+- Applicants should be committed to producing research that meets high standards of academic rigour, objectivity and originality

-Please note that successful applicants will be required to provide a short report to the Advisers to the Fund on the output(s), including an account of expenditure and use of grant money.
+Successful applicants will be required to provide a short report to the Advisers to the Fund on the output(s), including an account of expenditure and use of grant money.
 This report should be no more than two sides of A4 paper in length.

 Applicants should acknowledge the support of The Richard Bonney Literary Fund in any communications produced including the final research output(s).

 To apply for The Richard Bonney Research Awards

 Please apply to the Advisers to the Fund at the email address below with a CV, a completed equal opportunities monitoring form (see below for link) plus no more than 2 sides of A4 outlining:

 - Person summary which briefly summarises your interest in the subject area and your educational background;